Convert Milligrams to Grams

 When do you need to convert between Milligrams and Grams?

-A metric unit of mass equal to one thousandth of a kilogram (0.
+A metric unit of mass equal to exactly 0.
 Milligram and Gram are both weight units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.